-The first of these tutor resume samples aces it:
+The first of these tutoring resume examples aces it:

 What to do if you really don’t have the experience?
-Shift your education section up, and then post a skills section where you evaluate a little on the skills.
+Shift your education section up, and then post a skills section where you elaborate a little on the tutoring skills.

 Use these tutor resume skills to start:

 - Exam Preparation